EducationalTestingService/metaphor/NAACL-FLP-shared-task/README.md

 Main Dataset
 ---------
-Our features are obtained by extraction, parsing and tagging of the [VU Amsterdam Metaphor Corpus](http://ota.ahds.ac.uk/headers/2541.xml).
+For the shared task, we are using the [VU Amsterdam Metaphor Corpus](http://ota.ahds.ac.uk/headers/2541.xml) (VUA).
 There are altogether 117 texts covering four genres (academic, conversation, fiction, news).

 Task Details
 ---------
 You can either participate in the metaphor prediction tracks for verbs only, all part-of-speech only, or both.
+For a given text in VUA, and for each sentence, the task is to predict metaphoricity for each word.

 Instructions
 ---------